|Improving your Negotiating Skills: Tips learned in the Trenches|

 |Improve your negotiating skills and learn what really interests people in a negotiation.
 Understand your negotiating style, and how to influence others who have differing styles.|

-At the beginning of negotiation
+At the beginning of sales or procurement negotiation

 "I am afraid I won't get the best deal."